From the archives: This story was last updated in May 2019.

 “His throat had been torn out and he had bled to death.
 There was also a lump of human flesh in one corner and a series of blood trails leading out of the back of the building.

 “The dog was virtually uninjured.
 The SAS were able to consolidate their defensive position and eventually break away from the battle without taking any casualties.”

-Although the incident occurred two months ago, Daily Mail reported that it was made public just recently for security reasons.
+Although the incident occurred some time in May 2018, Daily Mail reported that it was made public roughly two months later for security reasons.
 After the attack, the SAS commander praised the dog as a hero, crediting it with saving all six of their lives.